rumeysaelioz/MicroprocessorFPGA/Project1/README.md

 [(((117|64)++)-(47&15))--]^!(12-95)

 -Question2
-construct a Verilog code which will display the student numbers of both members of the group in a concatenated way. i.e. if the numbers 123456789 and 444444444, you will display 123456789444444444.
+Construct a Verilog code which will display the student numbers of both members of the group in a concatenated way. i.e. if the numbers 123456789 and 444444444, you will display 123456789444444444.
 This number will be displayed in 4-digit 7-Segment display in a sliding manner.
 The manner of the slide will be determined by the switches of the dip-switch.

 * Switch 1 controls whether the speed is normal or double.